 3. Rubber & Plastic Sex Toys

 Plastic is no better.
 Many of the chemicals found in plastic — particularly trimethhyltin chloride, phenol, and toluene — have been banned from use in the manufacturing of children's toys because they've been dangerously correlated with hormonal changes and birth defects.
-And there are risks to adults, too: Laura Anne Stuart, owner of Milwaukee's boutique adult store called The Tool Shed, told Bitch Media that her customers have reported severe itching and burning from the cheap sex toys that are made with this material.

 So how do you play safely?
 Instead of going for the cheap toys out there, invest in a phthalate-free toy that is made of silicone, good-quality plastic, or stainless steel.
 Additionally, make sure you're properly cleaning your sex toys after each use to avoid any bacteria build-up.